cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 * `Prg(seed: Bytes, info: Bytes)` constructs an instance of `Prg` from the given seed and info string.
 The seed MUST be of length `SEED_SIZE` and MUST be generated securely (i.e., it is either the output of `gen_rand` or a previous invocation of the PRG).
-The info string is used for domain separation.
+The info string consists of a domain separation tag (DST) identifying the VDAF in use, optionally concatenated with additional application information.

 * `prg.next(length: Unsigned)` returns the next `length` bytes of output of PRG.
   If the seed was securely generated, the output can be treated as pseudorandom.